Berkeley-CS61B/website-fa23/materials/incompletes/index.md

 In CS61B, you may receive an incomplete on at most **2 projects** or **1 project/1 exam**.

-{% include alert.html type="info"
-content="If you do not meet one of the requirements above, we will still review your request on a case-by-case basis."
-%}

 ## Incomplete deadlines

 - By default, the deadline to turn in incomplete assignments will be Friday, January 13th (1/13).
 We will not be granting further extensions aside from exceptional cases.